HuyaneMatsu/hata/docs/topics/forms[WIP].md

 ### Parameters

-Positional parameters of form submit commands work on the same way as component commands'.
-This means regex `custom_id`-s, as multiple `custom_id`-s are both supported.
+Positional parameters of form submit commands work in the same way as component commands'.
+This means single and multiple regex `custom_id`-s are both supported.

-Additionally form submit commands support keyword parameters as well.
+Additionally, form submit commands support keyword parameters as well.
 These are matched from the fields of the submitted form.

 ```py